Two energy giants pull billions in investments out of Russia - NewsBreak

 Texas-based ExxonMobil is also heavily invested in Russia but has yet to say whether it will sever ties.
 The company’s subsidiary Exxon Neftegas Limited (ENL) has a 30% stake in the Sakhalin-1 drilling project , which the company touts as “one of the largest single international direct investments in Russia.”

 President Joe Biden has imposed economic sanctions targeting Russian banks, oligarchs and technology, but has avoided directly hitting Russia’s energy sector.
-In part, that’s due to mounting political pressure at home as gas prices continue to surge.NATIONAL: Can you be drafted?
-Young people worry about potential draft amid Russia and Ukraine crisis
+In part, that’s due to mounting political pressure at home as gas prices continue to surge.READ MORE: World condemns invasion as Russian forces close in on Kyiv

 Last week, Brent crude oil, which is produced in the North Sea, jumped above $100 per barrel in London for the first time since 2014.
 Global oil prices are now 40% higher than they were in early December.